avkonst/hookstate/docs/index/docs/50-exceptions.md

 ## HOOKSTATE-120

+Deprecated in Hookstate 4.

-Happens when a plugin attempts to get its own instance from a state, where the plugin has not been attached before.
+For Hookstate 3, it happens when a plugin attempts to get its own instance from a state, where the plugin has not been attached before.

-Using [Initial](./extensions-initial) plugin as an example:
+Using the Initial plugin as an example:

 ```tsx
 const state = useHookstate(...)